Corporate cash pots to lure investors in weak second quarter

 The first-quarter earnings season, which kicks off this month, looks likely to maintain this trend, with analysts seeing earnings for European companies down by an average of 7.1 percent year-on-year, according to Thomson Reuters StarMine.

-Against that backdrop, analysts at JPMorgan say stocks including artificial joints maker Smith & Nephew (SN.L), drugmaker Bayer (BAYGn.DE) and cigarette group Imperial Tobacco IMT.L could prove good bets as a result of their sustainable high FCF yields.
+Against that backdrop, analysts at JPMorgan say stocks including artificial joints maker Smith & Nephew, drugmaker Bayer and cigarette group Imperial Tobacco could prove good bets as a result of their sustainable high FCF yields.